bbrodt/uberfire-docs/docs/tutorial1/createUfTasks.md

-#Creating UF Tasks Project
+#Creating the UFTasks Project

-Our UF Tasks project will follow the standard Maven project layout, so let's create it using our archetype.
+Our UFTasks project will follow the standard Maven project layout, so let's create it using our archetype.

 ## Cloning Uberfire